 Recently, endoscopic removal of sialoliths has been introduced to avoid invasive surgery including submandibular sialoadenectomy.
-However, endoscopic treatment is commonly performed under general anesthesia in view of the patient’s tolerance and long surgical time.
-As a minimally invasive surgery, we report here the endoscopic removal of a parenchymal sialolith of the submandibular gland under local anesthesia.
-A female in her 70s with swelling in the right submandibular gland was admitted to our department for endoscopic removal of a sialolith of the submandibular gland.
-Computed tomography showed that the right parenchymal sialolith was 3.1×2.8×2.6mm in size.
-The patient underwent endoscopic removal of the sialolith under local anesthesia as a minimally invasive surgery.
-The sialolith was completely removed and the surgical time was 35 minutes.
-The postoperative course was uneventful.
+Here we report the sialendoscopic removal of a parenchymal sialolith of the submandibular gland as a minimally invasive surgery.
+A male in his 50s with swelling in the right submandibular gland was admitted to our department for endoscopic removal of a sialolith of the submandibular gland.
+Computed tomography showed that the right parenchymal sialolith was 3.6×3.1×1.9mm in size.
+The patient underwent endoscopic removal of the sialolith under general anesthesia as minimally invasive surgery.
+The sialolith was completely removed and the postoperative course was uneventful.